The following points are covered in much more detail in ‘All about choosing a lawnmower – a full guide‘ – this page gives a brief overview.

 Mowers that can be adjusted to cope with long and short grass are more versatile.
-Rotary mowers have a blade whizzing around parallel to the ground, and are either electrically or petrol-engine powered, with electric and petrol hovers too.
-You can even buy automated robot mowers – after you set up the perimeter wires, just sit back.
+Rotary mowers have a blade whizzing around parallel to the ground, and are either powered electrically (see electric mowers from Lawnmowers UK and Tooled Up) or by a petrol engine (see Lawnmowers UK).
+Some are push versions and others are self-propelled, and you can even buy automated robot mowers – after you set up the perimeter wires, just sit back.

 Machines designed for tackling long grass are scythe (sickle-bar) mowers and flail mowers.
 The latter are often used by local authorities for long rough grass.

 Mower features – stripes, grass collection and ease of use

 Electric or petrol cylinder mowers with a heavy roller will leave a long-lived stripe,and some wheeled rotaries have a roller to leave a stripe too – such as electric and petrol rotaries from Lawnmowers UK.

 Cylinder mowers can collect the mowings, usually in a rear-fitting grassbox.
 Some rotaries have optional grass collection.
 Mulching or recycling rotaries cut and recut mowings and drop them to the ground where they are invisible, and return nutrients to the soil.
 These mowers save time because there’s no box to empty, but often they have optional grass collection for versatility.

 Scythe and flail mowers do not collect mowings.